Transfer Rego NSW

 There are three steps to transfer rego to NSW:

 - Get a safety and identity check of your vehicle (blue slip) from an authorised inspection station

 - Buy CTP insurance (green slip) – compare prices

 - Go in person to a motor registry or Service NSW with documents proving your identity, residential address in NSW and entitlement to register the vehicle.

 The first registration must be for 12 months.
 After that, you can renew registration of the same vehicle for 6 months.
-Transport for NSW (TfNSW) receives electronic copies of your blue and green slips, once they are paid for, ready for you to register your vehicle.
+Service NSW receives electronic copies of your blue and green slips, once they are paid for, ready for you to register your vehicle.

 You must cancel registration in your previous state or territory.
 This will also cancel that state or territory’s CTP insurance on your vehicle.